reactioncommerce/reaction-docs/developer/tutorial/customization.md

 ### Adding custom CSS

-_Note: This portion of the tutorial covers much of the same matter as https://docs.reactioncommerce.com/reaction-docs/development/creating-a-theme-package.
+_Note: This portion of the tutorial covers much of the same matter as the [Theming Tutorial](https://docs.reactioncommerce.com/reaction-docs/development/creating-a-theme-package).
 It just assumed you will start with CSS changes and expand from here._

 For the purposes of our tutorial I am going to assume you are working from a fresh checkout of Reaction.